ctrlh/personal-protective-equipment/Face Shield/README.md

-# Laser Face Shield version 1.0
+# Laser Face Shield version 1.1

-This design is cut out of 4-7 mil clear plastic sheeting.
-We used polyester, but many types of clear plastic are suitable for this application.
+This design is cut out of 4-7 mil clear plastic sheeting with the addition of a manually cut piece of 1"x1"x7.5" polyeurethane foam (do not cut foam on your laser!).

+For our laerable clear sheeting, we used polyester, but many types of clear plastic are suitable for this application.
 However, always make sure that the plastic is compatible with your laser cutter before use.

 ### Instructions